Absolute dating: Limitations

 The relatively short half-life of carbon-14, 5,730 years, makes dating reliable only up to about 60,000 years.
-The technique often cannot pinpoint the date of an archeological site better than historic records but is highly effective for precise dates when calibrated with other dating techniques such as tree-ring dating.
+The technique often cannot pinpoint the date of an archeological site better than historic records, but is highly effective for precise dates when calibrated with other dating techniques such as tree-ring dating.

 An additional problem with carbon-14 dates from archeological sites is known as the "old wood" problem.
-It is possible, particularly in dry, desert climates, for organic materials such as dead trees to remain in their natural state for hundreds of years before people use them as firewood or building materials, after which they become part of the archaeological record.
+In dry, desert climates, organic materials like dead trees can remain in their natural state for hundreds of years.
+When people eventually use these materials as firewood or building supplies, they become part of the archaeological record.
 Thus, dating that particular tree does not necessarily indicate when the fire burned or the structure was built.

 For this reason, many archaeologists prefer to use samples from short-lived plants for radiocarbon dating.
 The development of accelerator mass spectrometry (AMS) dating, which allows a date to be obtained from a very small sample, has been very useful in this regard.